loverdos/aquarium/doc/manual/source/adminguide.rst

 ``./bin/aquarium.sh start``

-Aquarium can also be started in debug mode, where all output is written to the console and the JVM is started with the JPDA remote debugger intereface listening to port 8000.
+Aquarium can also be started in debug mode, where all output is written to the console and the JVM is started with the JPDA remote debugger interface listening to port 8000.
 An IDE can then be connected to ``localhost:8000``

 ``./bin/aquarium.sh debug``